 To ensure accessibility across all of our products, Accredible is committed to satisfying WCAG 2.1 guidelines to AA level.
-Our product engineers work hard to maintain high accessibility standards and compatibility across assistive technology, and accommodate the details required for compliance.
+Our product engineers work hard to maintain high accessibility standards and compatibility across assistive technology and accommodate the details required for compliance.

 Our responsibility for meeting level AA includes:

 Accredible knows the best practice for accessibility around digital credentials is ensuring anyone can access their digital certificate or badge.
-Alongside compliance to WCAG 2.1 and Section 508, the platform includes:
+Alongside compliance with WCAG 2.1 and Section 508, the platform includes:

 - Removal of sign-in walls and account creation that blocks credential access

 - Ability for third parties to view and verify credentials without gating

 - Compatibility across popular devices including smartphones and tablets

 - Support for Digital Wallet Cards for taking credentials on the go

 - One-click verification process - instant verification with no waiting or delay